Bronx fire's multiple victims include young children and adults

 “Our hearts go out to every person who lost a loved one here and everyone who is fighting for their lives,” Nigro said.

-Officials released the names of all 12 victims Saturday, but some had been identified shortly after the tragedy by family members.
+Officials released the names of all 12 victims Saturday, Dec.
+30, but some had been identified shortly after the tragedy by family members.
+A 13th victim was named on Thursday, Jan.
+4 after dying in a hospital from his injuries.

 Here’s what we know about the victims: